-These four position input selection switches allow the selection of the microphone powering for each microphone input individually as well as the selection of the LINE position.
-The possible selections are Line, +12V "T" power, +12V phantom and +48V phantom.
+These three position input selection switches allow the selection of the microphone powering for each microphone input individually as well as the selection of the LINE position.
+The possible selections are Line, +12V "T" power and +48V phantom.
 The input selector must be in the LINE position if an analogue line input or a dynamic microphone is to be used.
 The sensitivity of these inputs is made using the outer ring (8) of the co-axial potentiometers on the main control panel.
 If a line input is fed to the machine either external attenuators (ND-LIA #10550) need to be fitted or the (ND-IL #10323) line input optional circuit needs to be installed inside the machine.
+A small screwdriver needs to be used to alter the position of these switches.

-2. ANALOGUE INPUT CONNECTORS
+2. ANALOG INPUT CONNECTORS

-These are the four XLR (female) analogue inputs.
+These are the four XLR (female) analog inputs.
 They are the connectors used both for microphones or line inputs, the sensitivity of these inputs is adjusted using the outer ring of the co-axial potentiometers on the main control panel.